Light

 };

-We have a CREATE MIGRATION block containing an ALTER TYPE statement to make Post.title required.
-We can see that our fill expression ('Untitled') is included directly in the migration file.
+We have a CREATE MIGRATION block containing an ALTER TYPE statement to create Post.body as a required property.
+We can see that our fill expression ('No content') is included directly in the migration file.

 Note that we could have provide an arbitrary EdgeQL expression!
 The following EdgeQL features are often useful: